unepwcmc/ProtectedPlanet/docs/portal_release_runbook.md

 The rollback process performs the following steps:

+1) **Check for active release** — prevents rollback while a release is in progress (safety check)
-1) **Validate timestamp exists** — checks that the provided backup timestamp is available
+2) **Validate timestamp exists** — checks that the provided backup timestamp is available
-2) **Atomic database rollback** — swaps live tables with backup tables using database transactions
+3) **Atomic database rollback** — swaps live tables with backup tables using database transactions
+4) **Update current release** — automatically makes the release corresponding to the backup timestamp the current active release
-3) **Clear downloads/cache** — removes generated downloads from S3 and Redis cache
+5) **Clear downloads/cache** — removes generated downloads from S3 and Redis cache
-4) **Rebuild search index** — recreates Elasticsearch index to reflect rolled-back data
+6) **Rebuild search index** — recreates Elasticsearch index to reflect rolled-back data
-5) **Clear Rails cache** — ensures fresh data is served after rollback
+7) **Clear Rails cache** — ensures fresh data is served after rollback

 Rollback is considered successful if the database rollback completes, even if cleanup operations fail.

+**Safety Note:** Rollback will be blocked if a release is currently running.
+Use `pp:portal:abort` to stop an active release before attempting rollback.

 ---